molpopgen/fwdpy/README.rst

 * $HOME/software/fwdpp

 If you insist on doing this, then you are on your own.
 You have to manually pass in all of the -I and -L flags to all of these locations.
-This setup is problematic because it violates the POSIX [ilesystem Hierarchy Standard (http://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard), and you cannot reasonably expect things to "just work" any more.
+This setup is problematic because it violates the POSIX Filesystem Hierarchy Standard (http://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard), and you cannot reasonably expect things to "just work" any more.
 It would be best to start over, and simply install all of the dependencies into the following prefix:

 .. code-block:: bash